-How can you find out demographic-based insights so that your ad campaigns are targeted to the right people in the right places?
-The following sites provide statistical data on households and survey-based information on what’s forefront in your prospects’ minds:
+How can you find out demographic-based insights so that your ad campaigns for your online shop, products, service or software are targeted to the right people in the right places?
+The following sites provide statistical data on households and survey-based information on what's forefront in your prospects' minds:

 Stat.go.jp.
 Run by the Statistics Bureau of Japan, this site publishes the various government-conducted surveys of Japan's population, with an English version of their site available, too.
 Find out income earned by population segments or household expenditure categories and more.